hevinxx/android-studio-templates/README.md

 - Live Templates: These templates can be used anytime by typing the abbreviation and pressing the Tab key.
 ## Available Templates
 ### File and Code Templates
+- Android Activity: Ideal for creating a new Activity in a new file.
+- Android Fragment: Ideal for creating a new Fragment in a new file.
+- Android Activity: Ideal for creating a new Activity with view binding in a new file.
+- Android Fragment: Ideal for creating a new Fragment with view binding in a new file.
 - Kotlin Composable: Ideal for creating a new Composable function in a new file.
 ### Live Templates
 - modi: Inserts a default Modifier.